Home » Bitcoin Trading Guide

 exchangeA means of exchange – People use Bitcoin to buy goods and services from online merchants that accept it as a form of payment.
 The number of such merchants is increasing by the day.
 In fact, most users consider it a currency that can be used to pay for any product, including physical and virtual arts.
 However, while the use of Bitcoin as a means of exchange is gaining popularity among people, it is only El Salvador that has adopted it as legal tender.

-securityA tradable security – For most people, including those in financial regulatory authorities like the US SEC, Bitcoin is a tradable security.
+securityA tradable security – For most people, including financial regulators like the US SEC, Bitcoin is a tradable security.
 What this means is people can buy and sell it for speculative purposes.
 As with all tradable securities, the Bitcoin price rises and falls, so it offers opportunities for speculation.
 Expectedly, there is a growing interest in Bitcoin trading among various security traders and investors.

 store of wealthA store of wealth – Many investors see Bitcoin as a store of wealth and a worthy alternative to gold.
 As a result, they use it as a hedge against inflation.
 Some use it to hide their assets from their spouses or the government.
 Bitcoin also makes it easy to transfer assets across borders.